Selectedco2/Selectedco2/README.md

 - 👋 Hi, I’m Andreas
-- 👀 I’m interested in gaming and running.
+- 👀 I’m interested in gaming and going to the gym
 - 🌱 I’m currently learning C# And html / CSS
 - 👍 You can reach me mostly on discord, but also on my mail
 - 😁 I love meeting and talking to new people